Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Exact Pulse Sequences for 2-qubit PI gates

-we can realize any arbitrary 2-qubit PI U(1)-invariant unitary, up to a global phase.
-(Recall that such unitaries are characterized by \cref{eq:charU}, and up to a global phase, they are specified by 3 phases \footnote{In this case $j$ takes values $j=0$ and $j=1$, and $P_{0,0}$, $P_{1,\pm 1}$ and $P_{1,0}$ are projectors to 1D subspaces, corresponding to 4 states $|\Psi_-\rangle$, $|00\rangle$, $|11\rangle$, and $|\Psi_+\rangle$, respectively.}.)
+we can realize any arbitrary 2-qubit PI, U(1)-invariant unitary, up to a global phase.
+Recall that such unitaries are characterized by \cref{eq:charU}, and up to a global phase, they are specified by 3 phases in the 2-qubit case.
+In particular, \cref{eq:2qubit_decomp} implements the transformation: